-If your family or life situation is vastly different from the last time you received a visa, you may be asked to provide new documentation of financial stability or employment (although you should take this type of documentation with you in any case.)
+If your family or life situation is vastly different from the last time you received a visa, you might be asked to provide new documentation of your financial stability or employment (although you should take this type of documentation with you in any case.)

-It is not a violation of the terms of your visa to have a baby or receive other medical care in the U.S., as long as you pay your hospital and other medical bills in full.
+It is not a violation of the terms of your visa to receive medical care, including giving birth to a baby, in the U.S., as long as you pay your hospital and other medical bills in full.
 Be prepared to show the consular officer documentation of full payment.

 Hospital social workers often visit uninsured patients and assist them in applying for public medical benefits so that the hospital can recoup some of its costs.
-However, only low-income individuals qualify for Medicaid.
+However, only low-income individuals qualify for the financial assistance known as Medicaid.
 Therefore, if you used Medicaid in the U.S., it will be difficult to convince the officer that you actually have the resources with which to travel and that you will not use public assistance again.

-If you qualified for Medicaid because you did not disclose a foreign source of income on your Medicaid application, then you might have committed fraud, which would also likely result in nonrenewal of your visa.
+If you qualified for Medicaid because you did not disclose a foreign source of income on your Medicaid application, then you might have committed fraud, which would also likely result in nonrenewal of your visa to the United States.

-Additionally, if your hospital bill was sent to collections and settled for an amount less than the full amount, convincing the consular officer that you have the financial stability required to qualify for a visa will be a challenge.
+Additionally, if your hospital bill was sent to a collections agency and settled for an amount less than the full amount, convincing the consular officer that you have the financial stability required to qualify for a B visa will be a challenge.

-In order to study in the U.S., the person must have a visa that permits this.
+In order to study in the United States, the person must have a visa that permits this.
 A tourist visa does not, especially as regards public school.
 Very short courses of study might be allowed on a tourist visa, but this is a limited exception.

 Public schools in the U.S. ordinarily cannot ask about a student's immigration status, therefore schools sometimes unknowingly allow people on tourist visas to enroll.
 Some parents, for example, have been known to leave their child with a relative in the U.S. for a semester and enroll the child in public school in order to improve the child's English language skills.
 This is not permitted on a tourist visa.
 If you or your child attended public school on a tourist visa, your entire family's visa renewals could be denied.